Back to SNNs Hub

 Assembling the SNN Classifier

-A 2-hidden-layer SNN classifier for MNIST consists of alternating linear and LIF layers.
-The same input is presented at each of the $T$ timesteps, and output spikes accumulate to form the final prediction:
+The full classifier alternates linear projections with LIF layers.
+The same input is presented at each of $T=25$ timesteps, and the readout accumulates output logits:

 class SNNClassifier(nn.Module):